 Assembling this toilet doesn’t require any extra skills.
 If you’re planning to go on a long weekend trip to the woods or fishing on a boat, the Luggable Loo will give you the best value for your money.

 2. Thetford Porta Potti 550E Curve

 The body of the toilet has a water tank attached to it for a smooth relocation.
-The key feature that sets this model far above the rest in the same category is the indicator on the container that alerts you when it is high time to empty the unit.
+The key feature that sets this model far above the rest in the same category is the indicator on the container that alerts you when it is time to empty the unit.
 The battery-operated flush controls are nearly as adequate as flushes on traditional flushing toilets.

 3. Reliance Products Hassock

-You don’t have to care which place is it, all you require is a place to fix this up and get started.
+The Hassock is a one-stop answer to all your toilet needs.
 It features a detachable inner bucket for trouble-free cleaning and waste disposal.
 The minimal weight and compact dimension of the toilet make carrying the unit a breeze.

 Irrespective of the simple look, Hassock is strong enough to accommodate a person weighing around 300 pounds without collapsing.